Welcome to my website!

 Work in Progress

 Prediction versus Discretion: Human-Algorithm Collaboration in Assignment of Unemployed Jobseekers [JMP] Can caseworkers improve upon algorithmic assignment of unemployed jobseekers to active labor market programs (ALMPs) at the Public Employment Service (PES)?
 This paper examines the impact of caseworker discretion over an algorithm that recommends assignments based on predicted unemployment risk.
-I develop a framework in which ALMP assignment involves a trade-off between a needs-based allocation - prioritizing jobseekers at highest unemployment risk—and an efficient allocation that maximizes treatment effects.
-Consequently, even a perfectly predictive algorithm may fail to maximize welfare, creating scope for caseworker discretion to add value beyond improving prediction.
-Leveraging as-if random assignment of jobseekers to caseworkers, I reconstruct the algorithmic counterfactual and estimate the impact of caseworker deviations from the algorithmic recommendation.
-The results show that caseworkers reduce alignment with both needs-based and efficient allocations relative to strict adherence to the algorithm.
-Finally, I document substantial algorithmic bias in favor of immigrants, who are disproportionately recommended ALMPs relative to their group-level reemployment potential.
-Caseworkers mitigate this bias by assigning more natives to ALMPs, yet this adjustment comes at a cost: employment outcomes for natives decline, while those for immigrants remain unchanged.
+I set up a framework in which ALMP assignment involves a trade-off between prioritizing jobseekers at highest unemployment risk, and those with the greatest expected treatment effects.
+As a result, caseworkers may add value not only by improving prediction but also by better aligning with policy goals.
+Leveraging as-if random assignment of jobseekers to caseworkers, I reconstruct the algorithmic counterfactual and estimate the effects of deviations from the algorithmic recommendations.
+I find that the algorithm’s predictive performance is only slightly better than a random assignment.
+Despite this, caseworker discretion further weakens alignment with risk-based targeting as well as lowering overall employment.

 Full draft here –>